Azure/autorest/docs/extensions/readme.md

 Field Name | Type | Description
 ---|:---:|---
 itemName | `string` | Optional (default: `value`).
 Specifies the name of the property that provides the collection of pageable items. nextLinkName| `string` | Required.
-Specifies the name of the property that provides the next link (common: `nextLink`).
+Specifies the name of the property that provides the next link or a continuation token (common: `nextLink` for the former, `token` for the latter).
 If the model does not have a next link property then specify `null`.
 This is useful for services that return an object that has an array referenced by `itemName`.
 The object is then flattened in a way that the array is *directly* returned, no paging is used.
 This provides a better client side API to the end user. operationName | `string` | Optional (default: `<operationName>Next`).
-Specifies the name of the operation for retrieving the next page. tokenParamName | `string` | Optional (default: `nextLink`).
-If you are looking to pass the continuation token through an API parameter to subsequent calls, use this field to specify the name of the parameter that will take the continuation token
+Specifies the name of the operation for retrieving the next page. tokenParamName | `string` | Contains the name of the continuation token parameter for the case where `nextLinkName` contains a continuation token instead of a URL.

 **Parent element**:  [Operation Object](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#operationObject)